-Labour and Employment Comparative Guide - - Portugal
+Labour and Employment Comparative Guide

 - an employment agreement for an indefinite period for temporary transfer.

-The Labour Code establishes two main types of contracts: fixed-term contracts and open-ended (without a term) contracts.
+The Labour Code establishes two main types of contracts: fixed-term contracts and open-ended contracts.
 This distinction is important because the ease of severability of the employment agreement differs substantially in fixed-term contracts as compared to open-ended contracts.

 Fixed-term contracts are deemed exceptional by the law.
 They may be employed only when certain legal criteria are met – that is, where there is proper justification for specifying a term.
 Failure to conveniently justify the use of a fixed-term contract may result in its characterisation as an open-ended contract.